-Named for Henry Mayo Newhall (1825-1882), a railroad baron turned landowner.
-Newhall, who lived in San Francisco, snapped up 143,000 acres of California land in the 1870s.
-This included his 1875 purchase of the 46,460 acre Rancho San Francisco in the Santa Clarita Valley.
-The town of Newhall was named in his honor while nearby Saugus was named for his birthplace: Saugus, Massachusetts.
-The two towns were incorporated, along with Valencia and Canyon Country, into the City of Santa Clarita in 1987.
-The Newhall Land and Farming Company, run by Henry’s heirs, remains a major force in Santa Clarita.
+Henry Mayo Newhall (1825-1882) was an auctioneer, railroad baron, and gentleman rancher.
+Born in Saugus, MA – yes, our Saugus is named after his hometown – Newhall took to the sea in his teens and later got into the auction business in Philadelphia, then Nashville.
+Lured by the Gold Rush, he went to San Francisco in 1850 and made his home and his fortune there.
+He got into railroads in 1865, then snapped up 143,000 acres all across California in the 1870s.
+This included his 1875 purchase of the 46,460 acre Rancho San Francisco here in the Santa Clarita Valley, where he set up a ranch.
+The following year, the town of Newhall was named in his honor by the Southern Pacific Railroad, of which he was a director.
+Newhall was married twice and had five sons.
+In 1987, the towns of Newhall and Saugus were incorporated, along with Valencia and Canyon Country, into the City of Santa Clarita.
+The Newhall Land and Farming Company, run by H.M.
+Newhall’s heirs, remains a major force in Santa Clarita.